-The teachers, parents, and medical professionals acting as a support system to join for manifesting an environment that nurtures special students are much required for the success of inclusive education.
+The teachers, parents, and medical professionals acting as a support system for manifesting an environment that nurtures special needs students are much required for the success of inclusive education.
 Irrespective of their abilities, all the students can still achieve an outstanding education from CBSE schools through continuous training, support services, and cooperating with the members.

 1) Identifying Special Needs Students:

 Most CBSE schools employ a special education coordinator who is tasked with identifying and assessing students with special needs.
-In doing so they’re able to draw up plans to address their needs, and help them integrate well.
+In doing so they’re able to draw up plans to address their needs and help them integrate well.
 They collaborate closely with parents, teachers, and medical professionals to develop individualized education plans (IEPs) for each student.

 2) Developing Individualized Education Plans:

 Identification is the first process towards the assistance of the students with special needs in a school.
 CBSE schools typically employ special education coordinators, whose job is to identify and assess students with special needs.
 They work with each student’s parents, teachers, and medical professionals to develop individualized education plans (IEPs).

 Identification is the first process towards the assistance of the students with special needs in a school.
 They work with each student’s parents, teachers, and medical professionals to develop IEPs.
 In order to best meet the needs of special needs students and ensure that they receive an individualized education, it is important for schools to develop specific educational plans for each student.
 This can be done through consultation with parents or guardians, as well as by using specialized assessments and interventions.